WordPress/wordpress-playground/docs/index.md

-# WordPress in the browser!
+# WordPress Sandbox – use WordPress in the browser!

 WordPress Sandbox is a client-side WordPress that runs without a PHP server thanks to the magic of WebAssembly.
 [See the live demo!](https://wasm.wordpress.net/wordpress.html)